wmaneesh/FaceDetector/README.md

 * The server to host this website was created using Node js and Express js.
 The website has 4 endpoints: images, profile, register and signin.

 * When the user registers onto the website, the login details: email, name, password, join_date are stored in a database.
-The database management system that was used for this project was PostgreSQL.
+The database management system that was used for this project was PostgresSQL.

 * The server, database and the website are all deployed on Heroku.